Photobioreactor

 A photobioreactor (PBR) refers to any cultivation system designed for growing photoautotrophic organisms using artificial light sources or solar light to facilitate photosynthesis.
-PBRs are typically used to cultivate microalgae, cyanobacteria, macroalgae, and some mosses.
-PBRs can be open systems, such as raceway ponds, which rely upon natural sources of light and carbon dioxide.
-Closed PBRs are flexible systems that can be controlled to the physiological requirements of the cultured organism, resulting in optimal growth rates and purity levels.
-PBRs are typically used for the cultivation of bioactive compounds for biofuels, pharmaceuticals, and other industrial uses.
+Photobioreactors are typically used to cultivate microalgae, cyanobacteria, and some mosses.
+Photobioreactors can be open systems, such as raceway ponds, which rely upon natural sources of light and carbon dioxide.
+Closed photobioreactors are flexible systems that can be controlled to the physiological requirements of the cultured organism, resulting in optimal growth rates and purity levels.
+Photobioreactors are typically used for the cultivation of bioactive compounds for biofuels, pharmaceuticals, and other industrial uses.

 Open systems

 The first approach for the controlled production of phototrophic organisms was a natural open pond or artificial raceway pond.
 Therein, the culture suspension, which contains all necessary nutrients and carbon dioxide, is pumped around in a cycle, being directly illuminated from sunlight via the liquid's surface.
-Raceway ponds are still commonly used in industry due to their low operational cost in comparison to closed PBRs.
+Raceway ponds are still commonly used in industry due to their low operational cost in comparison to closed photobioreactors.
 However, they offer an insufficient control of reaction conditions due to their reliance on environmental light supply and carbon dioxide, as well as possible contamination from other microorganisms.
 Using open technologies also result in losses of water due to evaporation into the atmosphere.

 Closed systems

-The construction of closed PBRs avoids system-related water losses and minimises contamination.
-Though closed systems have better productivity compared to open systems due to the advantages mentioned, they still need to be improved to make them suitable for production of low price commodities as cell density remains low due to several limiting factors.
+The construction of closed photobioreactors avoids system-related water losses and minimises contamination.
+Though closed systems have better productivity compared to open systems due to this, they still need to be improved to make them suitable for production of low price commodities as cell density remains low due to several limiting factors.
 All modern photobioreactors have tried to balance between a thin layer of culture suspension, optimized light application, low pumping energy consumption, capital expenditure and microbial purity.
 However, light attenuation and increased carbon dioxide requirements with growth are the two most inevitable changes in phototrophic cultures that severely limits productivity of photobioreactors.
 The accumulation of photosynthetic oxygen with growth of microalgae in photobioreactors is also believed to be a significant limiting factor; however, it has been recently shown with the help of kinetic models that dissolved oxygen levels as high as 400% air saturation are not inhibitory when cell density is high enough to attenuate light at later stages of microalgal cultures.
 Many different systems have been tested, but only a few approaches were able to perform at an industrial scale.